verify-media/verify-client/README.md

 Apache License Version 2.0

-## Known Issues
+## Note
-This sdk uses node-fetch version 3.x which is esm compatible only.
-Hence to use this sdk the consumer application should ideally be esm compatible as well.
-To do this, the consumer application should have `"type": "module"` in its package.json file.
-If using typescript, the tsconfig.json should have `"module": "ESNext"` and `"moduleResolution": "node"`.
+This SDK uses node-fetch version 3.x, which is only compatible with ECMAScript modules (ESM).
+Therefore, to use this SDK, the consumer application should ideally be ESM compatible as well.
+To achieve this, the consumer application should include "type": "module" in its package.json file.
+Additionally, if using TypeScript, the tsconfig.json should have "module": "ESNext" and "moduleResolution": "node".